Many teachings present controlling your feelings as the goal of emotional health.

 Meet the feeling.
 Stay with yourself.

-Finally, this approach teaches the nervous system that emotion can be felt safely.
-Over time, intensity reduces because the system no longer needs to protect against it.
+“This approach teaches the nervous system that emotion can be felt safely.”

 Control can distance you from yourself.
 Presence brings you back.